 In traditional notation the representation of intervals is indirect, inconsistent, and imprecise.
 Alternative notation systems can portray them with much more clarity and accuracy.
+This tutorial is part of a series that includes Reading and Playing Music by Intervals and Intervals in 6-6 Music Notation Systems.

 Intervals are one of the essential elements of music, the building-blocks that make up its structures.
 Melodies, scales, and chords are all patterns of melodic or harmonic intervals, and the notes in any given key belong to that key because of their interval relationships.
 Playing by ear and improvising involve hearing and playing music by interval relationships, and intervals are indispensable for understanding music theory.